Textualize/textual/docs/guide/styles.md

 --8<-- "docs/examples/guide/styles/widget.py"
 ```

 The compose method stores a reference to the widget before yielding it.
-In our mount handler we can use that reference to set some styles.
-We set the same styles as the screen example, but this time on the widget.
+In the mount handler we use that reference to set the same styles on the widget as we did for the screen example.
 Here is the result:

 ```{.textual path="docs/examples/guide/styles/widget.py"}
 ```

-Widgets will occupy the full width of the screen and as many lines as required to fit in the vertical direction, which is why we see a wide box on the top of the screen.
+Widgets will occupy the full width of the screen and as many lines as required to fit in the vertical direction.

-Note how the combined height of the widget is three rows (lines) in the terminal.
+Note how the combined height of the widget is three rows in the terminal.
 This is because a border adds two rows (and two columns).
 If you were to remove the line that sets the border style, the widget would occupy only a single row.

 Widgets will also wrap text by default.
 If you were to replace `"Textual"` with a long paragraph of text, the widget will expand downwards to fit.

 ## Colors

 There are a number of style attribute which accept colors.
-The most commonly used are [color](../styles/color.md) which sets the default color of text on a widget, and [background](..styles/background/md) which sets the background color (under the text).
+The most commonly used are [color](../styles/color.md) which sets the default color of text on a widget, and [background](..styles/background/md) which sets the background color (beneath the text).

 You can set a color value to one of a number of pre-defined color constants, such as "crimson", "lime", and "palegreen".
 You can find a full list in the [Color reference](../reference/color.md#textual.color--named-colors).